Spencer Steer Player Props: Reds vs. Diamondbacks

 Spencer Steer At The Plate

-- Steer has picked up an RBI in 37.9% of his games this season, with more than one RBI in 15.8% of his games.
-He has also driven in three or more runs in three contests.
+- Steer has had an RBI in 36 games this season (37.5%), including 15 multi-RBI outings (15.6%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.